Hook Scholars Program Applications Welcome

 - a preliminary statement (indicating subject area, topic, possible research question and research methods for answering the question) about an independent research project you'd like to propose and pursue in summer 2015 (limit: one page, double-spaced)

-The Hook Scholars of the Class of 2018 will be announced by 15 January 2014.
+The Hook Scholars of the Class of 2018 have been selected.